bioperl/bioperl.github.io/howtos/SearchIO.md

 Abstract
 --------

-This is a HOWTO about the system, how to use it, and how one goes about writing new adaptors to different output formats.
-We will also describe how the modules work for outputting various formats from Bio::Search objects. __TOC__
+This is a HOWTO about the Bio::SearchIO system, how to use it, and how one goes about writing new adaptors to different output formats.
+We will also describe how the modules work for outputting various formats from Bio::Search objects.

 ### Authors